-Andrea DeRenzis Strauss, Conductor of Tara Winds has taught elementary, middle, high school, college, and adult-community bands, and has taught at both public and private schools in Georgia.
-A native of Clarence, New York Dr. Strauss earned both the Bachelor and Master Degrees in Music Education from the University of South Carolina and attained a Ph.D. in Music Education with a minor in Conducting from the University of Southern Mississippi.
+Andrea DeRenzis Strauss, Conductor of Tara Winds, has taught elementary, middle school, high school, college, and adult community bands, and has taught at both public and private schools in Georgia.
+A native of Clarence, New York, Dr. Strauss earned both the Bachelor and Master Degrees in Music Education from the University of South Carolina and attained a Ph.D. in Music Education with a minor in Conducting from the University of Southern Mississippi.
 In addition, Dr. Strauss completed the Educational Leadership Certificate Program at Kennesaw State University.

-John N. Culvahouse is Professor of Instrumental Music Education and full member of the Graduate Faculty at Kennesaw State University.
-From 1991 until 2007, he served on the faculty at the University of Georgia, where he was a tenured Associate Professor of Music and member of the Graduate Faculty.
-Prior to his appointment at UGA in 1991, Dr. Culvahouse taught in the public schools in South Carolina and Tennessee for 17 years where he directed high school, middle school, and elementary school bands.
+Dr. John N. Culvahouse, is Professor of Music Education, retired, at Kennesaw State Universitty.
+From 1991 until 2007, he served on the faculty at the University of Georgia, where he was a tenured Associate Professor and member of the Graduate Faculty.
+Prior to his appointment at UGA in 1991, Dr. Culvahouse taught in the public schools in South Carolina and Tennessee for 17 years, where he directed high school, middle school, and elementary school bands.
 He received the Bachelor and Master of Music Education degrees from the University of Tennessee and the Doctor of Musical Arts in Conducting from the University of South Carolina.
 Mentors and major professors include Stanley Barnes, WJ Julian, William J. Moody, and James Copenhaver.

-Dr. Culvahouse has served as a conductor, adjudicator and clinician in several states, Canada, and Western Europe.
-Professional affiliations include the College Band Directors National Association (past Georgia State Chair), Georgia Music Educators Association, Music Educators National Conference, East Tennessee School Band and Orchestra Association, Phi Mu Alpha Sinfonia (Former Epsilon Lambda Chapter Advisor), Phi Beta Mu (Tennessee Chapter Past-President and South Carolina Chapter Past-Vice-President), Pi Kappa Lambda, Kappa Kappa Psi (Honorary), and the National Band Association where he has served on the Board of Directors on four occasions.
+Dr. Culvahouse has served as a conductor, adjudicator, and clinician in several states, Canada, and Western Europe.
+Professional affiliations include the College Band Directors National Association (past Georgia State Chair), Georgia Music Educators Association, National Association for Music Education, East Tennessee School Band and Orchestra Association, Phi Mu Alpha Sinfonia (former Epsilon Lambda Chapter Advisor), Phi Beta Mu (Tennessee Chapter Past-President and South Carolina Past-Vice-President), Pi Kappa Lambda, Kappa Kappa Psi (Honorary), and National Band Association where he served on the Board of Directors on four occasions.
 As a long time NBA member, he conducted bands at the 1980, 1988, and 1994 conventions, including a 1988 performance by the Sumter, SC High School Symphonic Band.
-His NBA service began as Tennessee State Chair in the late 1970s, continued as an elected High School Representative, elected Representative At-Large, Southern Division Chair, and he was elected First Vice-President/President Elect for the 2008-2012 Biennia.
-He assumed the office of President in April 2009.
+His NBA service began as Tennessee State Chair in the late 1970's, continued as an elected High School Representative, elected Representative At-Large, and Southern Division Chair.
+He served as President from 2009-2012.
+In 2014, he was elected to the membership of the American Bandmasters Association.

-Dr. Culvahouse was appointed Associate Conductor of Tara Winds Community Band in the Fall of 2011.
+Dr. Culvahouse was appointed Associate Conductor of Tara Winds Community Band in the fall of 2011.
 He serves on the Board of Directors of the John Philip Sousa Foundation.
 He is a Sudler Flag of Honor and Sudler Trophy Laureate.
-He was presented the coveted Orpheus Award by Phi Mu Alpha Sinfonia Fraternity in 2006 and The National Band Association on six occasions has presented him the Citation of Excellence.
+He was presented the coveted Orpheus Award by Phi Mu Alpha Sinfonia Fraternity in 2006 and the National Band Association has presented him the Citation of Excellence on six occasions.

 Martha Lynn Volman*